advancedblockchain/pyjulia_skeleton/README.md

 [![Testing PyJulia](https://github.com/advancedblockchain/pyjulia_skeleton/actions/workflows/testing.yml/badge.svg)](https://github.com/advancedblockchain/pyjulia_skeleton/actions/workflows/testing.yml)

-Codebase demonstrating how to get started setting up Python and Julia on Github.
+This skeleton code shows how to set up Python and Julia.

-Feel free to clone this code and use it in your own research!
+Feel free to clone this and start your own Python + Julia project - use as you wish - have fun hacking!
+Let us know what you build.

 ## Author
 Advanced Blockchain Research